Skip to content

 Using Middleware

-Leaf Auth also provides a middleware that you can use to protect your routes.
-The auth middleware checks if a user is logged in and allows you to set a callback function to run if a user is not logged in.
+Leaf Auth provides middleware to keep guest users out and logged in users in.
+This is a more flexible way to protect your routes and allows you to define more complex authentication logic.
+The auth:required middleware checks if a user is logged in and redirects to /auth/login if a user is not logged in.

 php